bbatsov/solarized-emacs/DEV-GUIDE.md

 # Information for contribution/development

-### Introduction
+## Introduction

-The main intent of this section is to help contributors decide on how to use colors and looks when making contribution.
+The main intent of this section is to help contributors decide on how to use colors and looks when contributing.

-In a simplified sense it's might be beneficial to imagine the light theme as being as close as possible to writing written text on paper with a few tools like markers and coloured pencils at hand to highlight **exceptional circumstances**.
+In a simplified sense it might be beneficial to imagine the light theme as being as close as possible to writing written text on paper with a few tools like markers and coloured pencils at hand to highlight **exceptional circumstances**.